 UUAGC.
-The Utrecht University Attribute Grammar Compiler (UUAGC) is the source of inspiration for this paper.
-The requests for the features discussed in this paper originated from the UHC project [Dijkstra et al., 2009] and from students taking a course on program analysis.
+The Universiteit Utrecht Attribute Grammar Compiler (UUAGC) is the source of inspiration for this paper.
+The requests for the features discussed in this paper originated from the UHC project [Dijkstra et al. 2009] and from students taking a course on program analysis.
 UUAGC supports higher-order children, demand-driven and statically ordered attribute evaluators, and polymorphism and overloading.
 It offers various forms of code generation, including monadic code that it can additionally exploit for generating a parallel evaluator.

-The idea related to eager rules originates from a research project [Middelkoop, 2012] and corresponding prototype implementation [Middelkoop et al., 2010].
-We made this idea suitable for attribute grammars (this paper) and are integrating it into UUAGC.
+The ideas related to eager rules and inversion of control originate from a research project [Middelkoop 2012] and corresponding prototype implementation [Middelkoop et al. 2010].
+We made these ideas suitable for attribute grammars (this paper) and are integrating them into UUAGC.

 Functional programming.
-Besides attribute grammar preprocessors such as UUAGC and Happy, there are also deep embeddings [de Moor et al., 2000, Viera et al., 2009].
+Aside from attribute grammar preprocessors such as UUAGC and Happy, there are also deep embeddings [de Moor et al. 2000; Viera et al. 2009].
 The deep embeddings integrate well with the type system, and the preprocessors usually leave type checking to Haskell.
 Recently, Kaminski and Van Wyk [2011] showed the inverse direction: how to incorporate functional programming features into attribute grammars, including type inference, polymorphic types, and pattern matching.